roman-milk/roman-milk.github.io/lesbian-polygamy-a-beginning.md

  The rest of the day I spent with polo teammates and as a result ended up getting rather shit faced.

  Still hung-over the next morning, I was in a crabby mood and when I saw the Countess.
 I decided to test her obedience and simultaneously amuse myself.
 I grabbed a polo ball and sat beside her, her husband also with her.
-Report_Story #2